mszekalski/Metris/README.md

 # Architecture and Technologies

-  -Javascript for logic
+  -Javascript for logic <br />
-  -HTML5 Canvas for styling
+  -HTML5 Canvas for styling <br />
-  -CSS for styling
+  -CSS for styling <br />

-  # board.js
+  board.js <br />
+   -Should hold all the logic for the board, including rendering and if a full line has been completed or if the game is over

-  # piece.js
+  piece.js <br />
+   -Holds logic for pieces including randomization, rotation, movement, appearance.
+   -May need seperate files for the different pieces.

-  # game.js
+  game.js <br />
+   -Game logic including score, resetting, pausing and starting <br />

 # Implementation Timeline
   # Day 1